rvagg/archived-traversty/README.md

 --------------------------------------------------------
 <a name="has"></a>
 ### has(selector | element)
-<code>traversty(elements).has()</code> returns a new Traversty instance containing *only* the elements that have descendent elements that match the provided `selector` argument, or have `element` as a descendent element.
+<code>traversty(elements).has()</code> returns a new Traversty instance containing *only* the elements that have descendant elements that match the provided `selector` argument, or have `element` as a descendant element.

-If a `selector` string argument is provided, each element in the collection effectively has a `find(selector)`-type operation performed on it, if any matching descendent elements are found, the parent element is retained for the new collection; otherwise it is not included.
+If a `selector` string argument is provided, each element in the collection effectively has a `find(selector)`-type operation performed on it, if any matching descendant elements are found, the parent element is retained for the new collection; otherwise it is not included.

-If an `element` argument is provided then the only element included in the resulting collection is an ancestor of that `element`, if the `element` is not a descendent of any of the elements in the collection then the resulting collection will be empty.
+If an `element` argument is provided then the only element included in the resulting collection is an ancestor of that `element`, if the `element` is not a descendant of any of the elements in the collection then the resulting collection will be empty.

 ```html
 <ul id="root">